 Donald J. Trump State Park is covered in weeds, wild brush, and the foundations of abandoned homes.
 It’s not even listed on the New York State Parks website.

 Donald J. Trump State Park was created as a result of Trump’s failed attempt to build a golf course in upstate New York.
-Trump purchased the 436 acres of land in the 1990s for around $2 million, initially intending to develop it into a private golf course.
-Unfortunately his plans for the land were repeatedly foiled by the meddling of the surrounding towns (and their pesky dogs too) who weren’t so keen on the plan.
-It didn’t help that the golf course would have been an environmental disaster for the area.
+Trump purchased the 436 acres in the 1990s for around $2 million, intending to develop a private golf course.
+When his plans were foiled by surrounding towns, he eventually gave the land to New York as a “gift” so it could be turned into a park.
+(Which would be required to display his name at each entrance.)

 Know Before You Go

 Just off the Taconic State Parkway.